 In Pokémon Black and White, N is a very sympathetic Anti-Villain with good intentions.
 He eventually makes a Heel-Face Turn in the sequel games, helping the player against Ghetsis, his much more evil adoptive father.
 However, in Pokémon Special, N has fewer redeeming qualities and manages to convince White's Tepig to leave her.
 His goal also seems to be more like Ghetsis' goal than in the games.

 In Pokémon Black 2 and White 2, Colress, while still a scientist in the employ of Team Plasma, does encourage the player and even gives them a device needed to progress further in the game.
 He is involved with Team Plasma For Science! and is not particularly interested in their goals, expressing distaste for Ghetsis.
+After his defeat, he encourages the player to stop Ghetsis' plans.
 In Pokémon Best Wishes 2 Episode N, Colress is a true Mad Scientist who experiments on Pokémon to the point of torture, uses mind control on the Pokémon in his introductory episode (including those of the main characters), and is more than willing to hurt Ash and his friends to prove his theories.
 He is also more appreciative of Ghetsis due to Plasma's "providing" increasingly more difficult "subjects" pushing the theories further.
 Colress in the game has a Heel-Face Turn, willingly disbands Team Plasma, and becomes The Atoner after Ghetsis is defeated, while his anime counterpart is arrested by Looker.
 The Anime counterpart does come up with the idea for a Pokemon translator, but after he's arrested and in a way emphasising his Blue and Orange Morality.

 The Pokémon Special version of Colress is portrayed along the same lines as in the anime.